-Typical Duties and Responsibilities
+Typical duties and responsibilities

 Promote safety awareness in both work practices and company culture

 Understand EPA, OSHA, MSHA, and DOT regulations and assure company compliance with them

-- Assist in the development and implementation of EHS (Environmental Health and Safety) procedures, policies, and guidelines
+Assist in the development and implementation of EHS (Environmental Health and Safety) procedures, policies, and guidelines

-- Conduct inspections and audits, as required, to ensure compliance with company policies and applicable regulations
+Conduct inspections and audits, as required, to ensure compliance with company policies and applicable regulations

-- Assist in mitigation of identified hazardous conditions or unsafe acts
+Assist in mitigation of identified hazardous conditions or unsafe acts

-- Participate in incident investigations and assist with the development of corrective actions
+Participate in incident investigations and assist with the development of corrective actions

 Conduct EHS safety training

-Education and Background
+Education and experience

 This position requires a bachelor’s degree in a scientific or technical field.
 Employers typically prefer job candidates who have certification from the National Environmental Health Association.